-3) Discount rate was changed from 6% to 3% in first quarter 2020.
+3) Discount rate was changed from 6% to 3% in the first quarter of 2020.
 Prior periods have been updated to reflect the change.

 Glossary

 Net Par Outstanding and Internal Ratings

 Net Par Outstanding is insured par exposure, net of reinsurance cessions.
 Unless otherwise indicated, GAAP net par outstanding amounts exclude amounts as a result of loss mitigation strategies, including securities the Company has purchased for loss mitigation purposes that are held in the investment portfolio.